cbushehry/password-generator/README.md

 # PASSWORD GENERATOR

 ## 1. Description
 Application where the user can create a random password based on criteria they select.
-THis project was built using HTML, CSS and JavaScript
+This project was built using HTML, CSS and JavaScript

 DEPLOYMENT:
  [DIRECT LINK](https://cbushehry.github.io/password-generator/) | [GITHUB REPOSITORY](https://github.com/cbushehry/password-generator)